jhgille2/bit_cpt_2023/README.md

 Once the `AlignedToTranscriptome`, `salmon_align_quant`, `transcriptome`, `fastqc`, `starindices`, and `starOutputfiles` folders have been added, the pipeline can be run with:
 <br>
 `bsub < job.sh` Again from the `Portfolio` directory.

+## BIT CPT specifics
+For the data we are using in BIT CPT Spring 2023, I know in advance what kind of, and how many files I want to see in each step.
+I'll just go through them here for completeness/a sanity check.
+1. fastqc: We have three tissue types that each have five samples.
+For each sample we have two paired reads that have one fastq file per read.
+So in total we have 30 fastq files that we need to do quality control on.
+The fastq step outputs data to the `fastqc` directory off the main directory so after the step runs, we should see 30 *\_fastqc.html files here, each paired with a \*_.zip directory.
+2. Indexing the genome: After this step runs, the STAR software outputs some somewhat cryptically named files with some cryptic content to the `starindices` directory.
+I am not sure what each of these files do individually and a cursory google search around some forums indicated that I'm not alone there.
+Basically just look that you have [these files](https://www.biostars.org/p/9471213/), that they are not empty, and the job didn't produce any concerning errors/output when generating the index.
+3. Alignment: In this step, we align each of the two reads for each of our samples to the genome.
+Because we have 30 samples, this will produce 30 *sets* of files in the `AlignedToTranscriptome` directory.
+Really, we're just worried about the alignment **.bam** files though, and specifically the alignments to the transcriptome.
+There is one of these alignment files for each sample and they can be identified with {sample name}\_Aligned.toTranscriptome.out.bam.
+So in total, there will be 30 of these alignment files produced by this step, one for each sample.
+4. Quantification: This step takes the alignment files produced by the previous steps and quantifies the transcripts using some provided transcriptome .fa file.
+This produces a quantification `quant.sf` file for each sample, and stores this `quant.sf` file in a directory for each sample within the `salmon_align_quant` directory.
+Because there are 30 samples, there will be 30 of these quantification files, each one within 30 sample directories that are in turn nested within the `salmon_align_quant` directory.
 ## Output
 One quant.sf file is made for each sample which can be found after running the pipeline in directories named after each sample in the `salmon_align_quant` directory.
 These can be imported into galaxy/R for downstream analysis.